liampert/liampert.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Shalom!
-I am a Ph.D. student at Michigan State University and a research fellow at Institute for Public Policy and Social Research.
+I am a Ph.D. student at Michigan State University and a research fellow at the Institute for Public Policy and Social Research.

-My research interest primarily focused on racial minority representation in Congress, racial coalitions, race/ethnic politics broadly.
+My research interest primarily focused on racial minority representation in Congress, racial coalitions, and race/ethnic politics broadly.